 Caitlin Foster is a music composer, arranger and orchestrator for film, video games, and concert music.
-She is currently in her junior year of college at Biola University fulfilling her Bachelor of Music Degree in Music Composition with an emphasis in violin.
-Her career interests lie primarily in film and video games, however, she has written multiple concert works.
+She is currently in her senior year of college at Biola University fulfilling her Bachelor of Music Degree in Music Composition with an emphasis in violin.
+She holds several part-time positions at Biola as a Teaching Assistant to music theory faculty and a Recording Technician.
+She was recently hired as an intern for Grammy® award winning composer Christopher Tin.
+Her career interests lie primarily in film and video games.
 As a violinist, she has a special advantage in writing for strings and orchestra, however, her focuses also lie in electronic, ethnic, and choral styles.
 Caitlin has studied composition under Anne Fennell, Alex Lu, Gary Kuo, Mike Watts and Robert Denham.

 Caitlin's background in music began when she picked up the violin at the age of eight.
 Her interest in music composition grew out of a love for film soundtracks, particularly those of Howard Shore, Danny Elfman, and John Williams.
 If you were to ask her what caused her to pursue a career in composition she would point you to her favourite trilogy and film score, The Lord of the Rings.
 In her junior and senior years at Mission Vista High School, Caitlin took several composition courses under the instruction of Grammy Music Educator Finalist, Anne Fennell.
 She wrote orchestral cinematic pieces for almost every assignment, using only Garage Band, while learning the craft of music writing.
 Caitlin fell in love with the percussion instrument of Trinidad and Tobago, the steel drum, when she joined Mission Vista's unique Steel Drum Ensemble.
 As a high school student she attended ASCAP, met the composers of Blizzard Entertainment, and won several scholarships for her compositions - including the Barta-Lehman Musical Scholarship and the Biola High School Composition Competition.
 In 2014, Caitlin was accepted into the Music Conservatory at Biola University in the heart of the film and music industries: Los Angeles.